stilingue-inteligencia-artificial/vuex-generic-mutations/README.md

 - MUTATE: updates an state property with a defined value
 - MUTATE_MULTIPLE: updates N state properties with N defined values
 - MUTATE_OBJECT_KEY: updates an state object nested property with a defined value
+- MUTATE_REMOVE_OBJECT_KEY: update an state removing a target key from the a target object
+- MUTATE_REMOVE_OBJECTS_FROM_ARRAY_BY_ATTRIBUTE_AND_VALUE: update an state removing an object from an array by a attribute and a value

 #### Usage:
 To enjoy the generic mutations, first install the package using npm or yarn.